cbaruselli/practical-programming-in-chemistry-exercises/Lecture02/README.md

 12. Download an image of your favorite molecule from the internet.
 Your TAs recommend `Caffeine` :coffee:.
 13. Add this image to your `repository` (the project folder).
 You can do this in one of these ways:
-    - drag and drop the image on your file system
+    - drag and drop the image on your file system (this can be done in a VSCode project with the relevant directories open)
     - use the `mv` command shown in the [command table](#summary-of-important-general-commands).
 The `source` is the downloaded image and `destination` is your repository
 14. Check if the file is in the directory by typing `ls`
 15. Type **one of the following** commands to stage the changes: